 Phone: 512-386-5722 Fax: 512-386-5386

-ATC Federal Bureau of Prisons Residential Reentry Center (RRC) Program The Austin Transitional Center was awarded a contract in September 2012 by the Federal Bureau of Prisons to provide Residential Reentry Center (RRC) services for up to 80 male and female Federal offenders.
+Austin Residential Reentry Center (RRC) provides services for up to 80 male and female Federal offenders.
 RRC program services include employment and residence development and other self-improvement opportunities to assist federal offenders during the transition from prison to the community.
-ATC provides comprehensive community-based residential services for offenders, who are in the custody of the BOP, United States Attorney General, or under the supervision of the United States Probation Office.
+Austin RRC provides comprehensive community-based residential services for offenders, who are in the custody of the BOP, United States Attorney General, or under the supervision of the United States Probation Office.
+RRC also provides home confinement services for the Federal Bureau of Prisons.

-Corpus Christi Transitional Center (formerly Reality Ranch) is a 110-bed halfway house and residential treatment program located at 1515 N. Tancahua in Corpus Christi, Texas.
-The Corpous Christi TC was acquired in November 2012 and contracts with the Texas Department of Criminal Justice to provide Halfway House and Therapeutic Treatment programs.
+Corpus Christi Transitional Center (formerly Reality Ranch) is a 110-bed halfway house and residential treatment program.
+The Corpus Christi TC was acquired in November 2012 and contracts with the Texas Department of Criminal Justice to provide Halfway House and Therapeutic Treatment programs.
 The program is licensed to provide drug and alcohol treatment by the Texas Department of State Health Services.
 The Corpus Christi TC provides halfway house clients with case management, employment placement and reintegration programs, as well as 3 meals per day.
 Public transportation is located close to the facility.
 When clients are unable to take public transportation the company provides transportation to employment, employment searches, medical and dental as well as any additional off-site programming services.

 Administrator: Deborah Gardiner